shrivastava12/Custom-Graphql-Router/Readme.md

 # GraphQL Router

-This project demonstrates a microserive pattern using graphql.
+This project demonstrates a microservice pattern using graphql.
 It's a simple example of how to structure a GraphQL API with multiple resolvers

 ## Prerequisites